Colleges by Location

 Student Services

-There are 24-hour emergency phone and alarm devices.
-The dormitory entrances are electronically operated.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are electronically operated dormitory entrances.
 There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+The transport/escort service operates during late hours.

-This school has a health clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Texas A&M University.

 Career Services